Emily-Y-Lan/blimp_c2s2/docs/uarch/seq_nums.md

 reset to zero, and the inter-sequence bits being issued to instruction are incremented.

-We assume that intra-speculation instructions are more frequent, and accordingly use more bits to represent them (although both sizes are parametrizable).
-The default is to use 2 inter-speculation bits, and 6 intra-speculation bits
+We assume that intra-sequence instructions are more frequent, and accordingly use more bits to represent them (although both sizes are parametrizable).
+The default is to use 2 inter-sequence bits, and 6 intra-sequence bits

 ```{wavedrom}
 {reg: [